Holiday season cultural activities in Montréal

 As the nights grow longer, Montréal lights up with tons of activities to get you glowing with holiday spirit.

-The Luminothérapie playground in the Quartier des Spectacles lights up the night with eye-popping interactive installations from December 1 to March 2023.
+The Luminothérapie playground in the Quartier des Spectacles lights up the night with eye-popping interactive installations until March 10, 2024.

 Created by Montréal’s renowned multimedia entertainment studio Moment Factory, AURA literally reconstructs Notre-Dame Basilica’s interior with lights and sound.